willielaredo/socialism/fuel.md

+# fuel

-# The Fuel: the power that moves moves the vehicle forward
+## The Fuel: the power that moves moves the vehicle forward

 - (Deep) Canvassing
 - Jane McAlevey